ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 ---
 description: Allows to track items using it ID.
-It covers many content types with the same ID configured for tracking.
+It covers many Content Types with the same ID configured for tracking.
 ---

 # Tracking API